blaare/Dohne/README.md

 * Rough cavernous floors, ceilings
 * Slightly developed walls
 ### Control
 The user will use a standard FPS controller where WASD controls longitudinal and lateral movement.
 The mouse will control the user's aming by rotating along the y axis.
 Left mouse click will allow firing.
-Right mouse click or shift will make the player run.
+Shift will make the player run.
 ### Pickups
 * Ammo crates of varying capacity and type.
 * Health restoration items of varying effectiveness.